 All shipping containers are constructed of a high tensile steel, often ‘Cor-ten’.
 Corten steel is robust enough to withstand the high seas and deters the corrosion from the elements.
 Our containers have wooden floors which we replace or overlay with steel checkerplate.
 Resulting in, the whole interior being steel.
 As this is a completely steel structure, the fire should contain itself for 30 minutes.

 2. Quote: The Store, or the area in a which the store is located, should be able to retain leakage or spillage to a volume of 110% of the total quantity of products likely to be stored (185% if you are in an environmentally sensitive area).
 Unquote:

 We fit steel flooring which is bunded, to avoid leakage.
-In an 8ft or 10ft we fit a 6in high bund and a 20ft a 12in high bund.
+In a 10ft we fit a 6in high bund and a 20ft a 12in high bund.
 We offer 2 sorts of steel bunded floors e.g. 1st fitted with steel checkerplate laid over the original wooden floor and the 2nd is a steel raised mesh flooring fitted with a drainage hole and sump, so the customer can drain out any spillage.
 We don’t know how much pesticide or liquid chemical you will be storing, so if a different height bund is required, then we can adapt our specification to meet with the customer’s requirements.